New data from Bott & Co shows Egypt as the most common winter sun destination for holiday illness claims.

-You will find here the latest news from the personal injury legal industry as well as information relating to Bott & Co and our company developments and events.
+You will find here the latest news from the legal industry as well as information relating to Bott & Co and our company developments and events.

-Personal injury law currently has a high profile both politically and in the mainstream media and there is a good deal of news items relating to personal injury.
+Personal injury law currently has a high profile both politically and in the mainstream media.
 While Bott & Co stress the importance of keeping the rights of the injured victims at the forefront of any debate, this view doesn’t always appear to be supported in the wider news coverage.

 We will keep you informed through these latest news articles on any industry and business developments.